davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 The goal is to make a solution for UWH scoring that anyone can use, based on easy to obtain hardware, hence th desire to use a Raspberry Pi 5.
 Aiming to use a DigiAMP+ HAT, NVMe Base for Raspberry Pi 5 for robustness of data storage, Zigbee communications between Zigbee USB dongle and Zigbee buttons for Chief Ref ability to signal, TOA SC610 8 Ohm 10W IP65 Horn Speaker for above water siren and a Lubell Labs Underwater loudspeaker (why?
 Because that is what we already use) LL916 is the modern version of the ones NZUWH already uses.

+summary of what happens when goals are added during the three "break" periods:
+Between Game Break
+Scores After Goal	is added: What Happens
+Even	Progress to Overtime Game Break (if Overtime allowed)<br>OR Sudden Death Game Break (if Sudden Death allowed and Overtime not allowed)
+Uneven	Remain in Between Game Break.
+No progression; continue as normal.

+Overtime Game Break
+Scores After Goal	is added: What Happens
+Even	Remain in Overtime Game Break.
+Proceed to overtime periods according to schedule.
+Uneven	Skip Overtime!
+Progress directly to Between Game Break.

+Sudden Death Game Break
+Scores After Goal	is added: What Happens
+Even	Remain in Sudden Death Game Break.
+Proceed to Sudden Death period as scheduled.
+Uneven	Progress directly to Between Game Break.
+(Skips Sudden Death period.)